What You’ll Learn 🎯

 Waterfall

-A waterfall plot will appear similar to an oil whirl until the transition to whip.
-The subsynchronous vibration frequency will remain constant.
+A waterfall plot will appear similar to that of oil whirl until the transition to whip.
+The subsynchronous vibration frequency will then remain constant.

 Other operational symptoms

-Oil ship will be extremely destructive to the turbine generator.
-The vibration amplitude will generally grow over time.
+Oil whip can be extremely destructive to the turbine generator.
+The vibration amplitude will generally increase over time.

 Machine fault - operation on resonance

-Operating a turbine generator on a critical speed or a structural resonance will result in an elevated 1X vibration amplitude.
-This is normally the result of a design deficiency but can also be caused by changes to the system that cause shaft critical speeds to shift, or structural issues, such as foundation degradation, that result in changes to structural natural frequencies.
+Operating a turbine generator at a critical speed or structural resonance will result in elevated 1X vibration amplitude.
+This is typically due to a design deficiency but can also be caused by system changes that shift shaft critical speeds, or by structural issues such as foundation degradation, which alter the system’s natural frequencies.

 Amplitude trend

-The overall and 1X amplitude trend plot will show elevated but constant amplitude with constant speed then running at resonance.
+The overall and 1X amplitude trend plots will show elevated but stable amplitude at constant speed when running at resonance.

 1X phase trend

-The 1X phase trend will be unaffected by operation on resonance at constant speed.
+The 1X phase trend will remain unaffected during operation at resonance and constant speed.

 Waveform

-The time waveform will show an elevated 1X amplitude.
+The time waveform will display an elevated 1X amplitude.

 Spectrum

-The half-spectrum plot will show a high amplitude at 1X when operating at resonance.
+The half-spectrum plot will display a high amplitude at 1X when operating at resonance.

 Full spectrum

-The full spectrum plot will show elevated +1X amplitude.
-The -1X amplitude will depend on the ellipticity of the orbit plot.
+The full-spectrum plot will show an elevated +1X amplitude.
+The −1X amplitude will depend on the ellipticity of the orbit plot.

 Direct orbit

-The direct orbit plot will show forward precession with elevated amplitude.
+The direct orbit plot will display forward precession with elevated amplitude.

 Shaft centerline

-The shaft centerline position will generally not be useful in diagnosis operation on resonance.
+The shaft centerline position is generally not useful for diagnosing operation at resonance.

 Bode plot - amplitude

-The Bode plot (amplitude) will show elevated amplitude at the operating speed.
+The Bode plot (amplitude) will display elevated amplitude at the operating speed.

 Bode plot - phase

-The Bode plot (phase) will show a phase shift as the operating speed is approached.
+The Bode plot (phase) will display a phase shift as the operating speed is approached.

 Polar plot

-A polar plot will show the phase shifting and the amplitude peaking as the operational speed is approached.
+A polar plot will display a phase shift and amplitude peak as the operational speed is approached.

 Waterfall

-A waterfall plot will show the 1X peak increasing in amplitude as the operating speed is approached.
+A waterfall plot will display the 1X peak increasing in amplitude as the operating speed is approached.

 Other operational symptoms

-Measurement from seismic instrumentation can help to confirm operation on resonance.
-If the machine has not previously operated on resonance, changes to foundation stiffness or bearing clearance may cause the structural natural frequencies or rotor bearing critical speeds to shift into the operating speed range and will require correction.
+Measurements from seismic instrumentation can help confirm operation at resonance.
+If the machine has not previously operated at resonance, changes in foundation stiffness or bearing clearance may cause the structural natural frequencies or rotor-bearing critical speeds to shift into the operating speed range, requiring corrective action.

 Radial load effect on orbit shape

-The orbit plots below are from two different shaft scenarios with opposite rotation.
+The orbit plots below represent two different shaft scenarios with opposite directions of rotation.

 Both shafts are experiencing high radial loads.
-Orange arrows indicate the approximate direction of the applied radial load and orange arcs represent a part of the bearing wall.
+The orange arrows indicate the approximate direction of the applied radial load, and the orange arcs represent a section of the bearing wall.